Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 		- Average admissions and impacts of demographics, seasonality or outlier trends and events?
 		- Insights on year on year changes
 		- Month on Month changes
-  		- Changes related to the National Health Board Turn Around Cycles (
   		- insights that may help make "Patient 1st" Agenda a success.

 - a.
-This approach allows executives to receive the most relevant information in just a few seconds.
+This approach allows executives to receive the most relevant information in just a few seconds to deal with  Operational Pressure Escalation Levels (OPELs).
+  		- Planned or upcoming events that may affect OPELs ( Surge Plan, Strikes, Weather Changes, Closures, Workforce Increments)
+  		- Review Changes inline with the National Health Board Turn Around Cycles (Rolling 12 months for Staff Turnover, Sickeness etc)
+  		-  Track and Reduce Negatives ( 4hr breach performance (Type 1),  12hr Length of Stay (LOS) performance,  Non admitted target compliance 70%, 52 weeks to start consultant-led treatment, 104, 78, 65, 52 weeks breaches to treatment)
+  		-  Cancer Standards from 2023  National Cancer Waiting Times guidance [(62 days and 85% | 31 days and 96% )Performance Target Line, PTL)], where  Performance is reported one month in arrears due to the extended reporting period for this indicator.
+  		-  Focus on Non-admitted performance – using discharge time.

 - b.
 Easy flow and navigation to Key Metrics and should consist of high-level KPIs;